 - A copy of the mandatory reconsideration notice.

-- Form SSCS1 – download a copy of form SSCS1Opens in a new window from GOV.UK
+- Form SSCS1 – download a copy of form SSCS1Opens in a new window on GOV.UK.

 You can also appeal a benefit decision online on GOV.UK.